-I hear from language teachers over and over again how difficult it is to keep students talking in the target language.
-I agree this can sometimes be difficult but with a few tweaks in your day and how you present material, I think you will be surprised with what your students can do.
+I hear from language teachers over and over again how difficult it is to keep students communicating in the target language.
+I agree this can sometimes be difficult but with a few tweaks in your day and how you present material, I think you will be surprised at what your students can do with communication.

 I am a huge believer in teaching language in the target language.
 I try to communicate in ASL 80% – 90 % of my class time.
-At first this was a challenge, but now it is just how the class goes.
-If you start this practice early, students will be accustomed to learning in the target language.
+At first, this was a challenge, but now it is just how the class goes.
+If you start this practice early, students will be accustomed to learning in the target language and using ASL for communication.
 If you want to increase student’s receptive and expressive communication skills, try these minor changes.

-Key phrases – Give them the skills they need to ask for clarification starting from day one.
+Give them the skills they need to ask for clarification starting from day one.
 Students will need communicative phrases for asking for help, to slow down, to repeat a word or a phrase.
 This essential vocabulary should be taught on the first couple of days of class to support the learning environment.
-This easy step will encourage students to get using the language everyday and stay in the target language.
+This easy step will encourage students to get using the language every day and stay in the target language.